 This post may include affiliate links.

-My life has changed drastically in the past few years.
+My life has changed drastically in the past few years after I visited a few alcohol rehabs near me.
 I went from feeling like an emotional, erratic mess, to feeling the most together I ever have.
 If you feel this way too, then these self care ideas are for you!

 These simple self care ideas have transformed my life and my mental health.
 While ups and downs are unavoidable, following these few self care values have helped me create a better life for myself and my loved ones.
 I hope they help!